Voluntary Liquidation Creditors

 How Long Is The Procedure For A CVL?

-Placing a company into a CVL is usually a quick process and maybe actioned within ten working days.
+Placing a company into a CVL is usually a quick process and can be actioned within ten working days.

-The process requires the appointed insolvency practitioner to realise the assets of the company, though this can be lengthy and is dependent on the type of asset, the type of business and its size and spread.
+The process requires the appointed insolvency practitioner to realise the company’s assets, though this can be lengthy and depends on the type of asset, the type of business, its size and spread.

 How much is a CVL?

 As with everything in life.
 How long is a piece of string?